aistabci/abci-docs/en/docs/faq.md

 ## Q. What are the new group area and data migration?

-In FY2021, we will have a data migration for the Group Area storage.
+In FY2021, we expanded the storage system.
+Refer to [Storage Systems](https://docs.abci.ai/en/01/#storage-systems) for details.
+As the storage system is expanded, the configuration of the group area will be changed.
+We will migrate data from the group area that was used in FY2020 to the new group area.

-The existing group area (The **Old Area**) will not be accessible from the coming new computing resources.
+The existing group area (The **Old Area**) will not be accessible from the coming new computing resources (The Compute Node (A)).
 Therefore we need to create a new group area (The **New Area**) and migrate all the data stored in the **Old Area** to the **New Area**.
 The data copy is managed by the operating team, so the users do not have to take care of the copy process.

 A user group who are using the **Old Area** `/groups[1-2]/gAA50NNN` had been also allocated the **New Area** at `/groups/gAA50NNN`.
 Both the **Old and New Area** are accessible from all the existing interactive nodes and computing nodes.

+For the groups newly created in FY2021, only new areas will be allocated, so data migration will not be performed.

 ### Basic Strategy